whenuwerehereb4/Slidify-for-Dev-Data-Products-class/3dInteractiveShinyPlot_Overview.Rmd

 ---

-## User Interaction with the plot
+## User Inputs and Interaction with the plot
-- the user can rotate the perspective of the 3-d plot by simply clicking and dragging the plot in any direciton of interest.
+- the user can rotate the perspective of the 3-d plot by clicking and dragging the plot in any direction of interest.
 (Just play around with it and get a feel for it)
 - the user can provide "inputs" to the interactive 3-d plot by simply hovering over individual data points or areas of the prediction plane.
 - when the user hovers over individual data points from the plot, a pop-up text box will appear with the following information: